Dorzolamide (Ophthalmic route)

 This medicine may cause some people to have blurred vision for a short time.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you cannot see properly.
 Also, since blurred vision may be a sign of a side effect that needs medical attention, check with your doctor if it continues.

 Ophthalmic dorzolamide may cause your eyes to become more sensitive to light than they are normally.
 Wearing sunglasses and avoiding too much exposure to bright light may help lessen the discomfort.
 If the discomfort continues, check with your doctor.

 If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You or your child may need to get a new bottle of the eye drops to help prevent an eye infection or keep an infection from getting worse.

 Serious allergic reactions may occur while using this medicine.
-Stop using this medicine and check with your doctor right away if you or your child have any of the following symptoms: black, tarry stools; blistering, peeling, or loosening of the skin; chills; dark urine; joint or muscle pain; rash; red skin lesions, often with a purple center; sores, ulcers, or white spots in the mouth or on the lips; unusual bleeding or bruising; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you or your child have any of the following symptoms: black, tarry stools, blistering, peeling, or loose of the skin, chills, dark urine, joint or muscle pain, rash, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, unusual bleeding or bruising, unusual tiredness or weakness, or yellow eyes or skin.